ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 ~~~
 {: .vmd}

+>## Animate cis-trans transition of a lutein molecule
+> Create a loop that animates lutein's cis-trans transition.
+You can use the rotation code that we developed above.
+>
+{: .challenge}

 ### Making input files for NAMD.
 NAMD uses beta and occupancy fields of PDB files as an input for various types of calculations.